 Moreover, the 4C lens technology keeps your eyes and face protected when welding.
 The 4C lens work with 1/1/1/1 optical clarity, ensuring that you get a complete view of everything around you when you are working and that you can see clearly.

 Yeswelder Solar Power Auto Darkening Welding Helmet– Premium Choice

 If you are looking for something affordable to protect your face, this welding helmet from YESWELDER Auto Darkening Welding Helmet is a fantastic option.
 It is not only affordable but also highly functional.
 The top feature of this welding helmet is its incredibly huge screen, which measures 3.94 x 3.66 inches.
 This makes is probably the biggest screen on this list.
 It is a great product that gives you a wide field of view, which could come in handy when working intricate projects.

 What’s best about this model from YESWELDER is that it has a control panel, which is situated outside.
 The buttons are a lot bigger, which makes it easier for the welder to adjust the settings without any hassle.
 This is what makes it stand out from other models, including the high-end ones.

-The manufacturer has upgraded this welding helmet using True Color technology that protects the existing 1/1/1/2 optical rating while improving the visibility by lessening the lime green tint.
+The manufacturer has upgraded this affordable welding helmet using True Color technology that protects the existing 1/1/1/2 optical rating while improving the visibility by lessening the lime green tint.
 For utmost comfort, this helmet includes oversized comfort cushions for extensive settings, adjustability, and enhanced support for a better fit.